CartoDB/mobile-sdk/doc/advanced.md

-# Raster tile sources

-With Carto Mobile **Pro and Enterprise plans** (not Lite) you can use any raster tile map source: your own, 3rd party etc. Here is collection of various raster map tile sources.

-To use following tile sources use *HTTPTileDataSource*, and create *RasterTileLayer* using it.
-The DataSource constructor takes URL pattern which are given below, and requires also minimum and maximum zoom levels.
-For all above 0 is minimum zoom, and maximum varies from 14 to 19.
+# Advanced Map Features

+This section describes some of the advanced map features that are available for select account plans, such as [Raster Tiles](#raster-tile-sources), [Cluster](#cluster), [MBTiles](#mbtiles-for-map-data), [Ground Overlays](#ground-overlays), [Vector Styles](#vector-styles), and [Routing-offline and online](#routing-offline-and-online).

+## Raster Tile Sources

+Raster tiles can produce a faster loading map by rendering the map based on pixels of small images.
+With certain account plans, you can use use external raster map tiles with the Mobile SDK.
+You can also create your own custom raster tile map source.
+This section describes the raster tile features available in the Mobile SDK.

+In order to apply a raster tile source:

+- Use the `HTTPTileDataSource` API function as the tile source

+- Create `RasterTileLayer` to apply it

-## Code sample
+### Code Sample

+The DataSource constructor uses the following URL patterns.
+It requires a minimum zoom level above `0`, and a maximum zoom level between `14 and 19`

 <div class="js-TabPanes">
   <ul class="Tabs">